data-miner00/notes/content/articles/general/installing-pyspark-on-windows.md

 ### Add Paths

-Lastly, add the Paths that directs to the binaries required by Spark.
+Lastly, add the paths that directs to the binaries required by Spark.
 Locate `Path` and click edit.
 A list of exposed directories should show.
 Make sure path to JDK, Spark and Python exists.
 Add manually if otherwise.

 ```
 C:\Program Files\Java\jdk-17.0.1\bin